Alperencode/Algorithm-Solutions/README.md

    git clone https://github.com/Alperencode/Algorithm-Solutions/Algorithm-Solutions.git
    ```

 2. **Navigate and Explore**: Once cloned, navigate through the repository.
-Each problem has its dedicated folder with the solution and a `README.md` explaining the approach.
+Each question has its original name on its platform and each solution has a link to the question's URL as comment line.
+Feel free to see the original question using the URL or search the question by it's name.

+> Naming examples: Problem-Name.py, Other-Problem.c

 ## Folder Structure